Definition and Meaning

 The practice of necromancy (practiced by necromancer) has been compared by some to modern mediumistic or practiced spiritualism.
 Many consider it a dangerous and repugnant practice.
 Dangerous because it is alleged that when some spirits take control of the medium they are reluctant to release their control for some time.
 Necromancy is not practiced in Neo-pagan Witchcraft, but it is practiced in Voodoo.

-The book of the necromancers is the book of shadows, full of black magic spells.
+The book of the necromancers is the book of shadows, this spellbok is full of real black magic spells and curses, how to summon the dead and become a necromancer through spells.
+It is a book of necromantic rituals and how to perform them.

 There are two noted kinds of necromancy: the raising of the corpse itself, and the most common kind, the conjuring or summoning of the spirit of the corpse.